Saturday, November 18, 2017

 Meanwhile, contrary to what I have been taught about President

-Lincoln was not only a big government progressive,
+President was not only a big government progressive, but

-but, a warmonger, and a white supremacist, who, along with
+a warmonger, and a white supremacist, who, along with his

-with his political idol, slave-owning statesman, Henry Clay, was a leader in
+political idol, slave-owning statesman, Henry Clay, was a leader

 blacks out of the country.
 Lincoln also refused to abolish slavery in